-Thierry Beschefer entered the noviciate at Nancy, in the ecclesiastical province of Champagne, on 24 May 1647.
-If we are to believe what we read in the registers of the society, we gather that he had superior intellectual gifts which won him his colleagues’ esteem.
+Thierry Beschefer entered the noviciate at Nancy on 24 May 1647.
+If we are to believe what we read in the registers of the Society of Jesus, we gather that he had superior intellectual gifts that won him his colleagues’ esteem.
 By the time he was in his second noviciate year he was teaching at Pont-à-Mousson, where from 1650 to 1653 he devoted himself to the study of philosophy.
 He then taught in several Jesuit colleges.
-On finishing his studies and being ordained a priest in 1661 he taught rhetoric, again at Pont-à-Mousson, then classics at the college in Metz.
-He must have done his Third Year at Nancy, since he made his profession at the noviciate there on 15 Aug.
+Having finished his studies and been ordained a priest in 1661, he taught rhetoric again at Pont-à-Mousson, and then classics at the college in Metz.
+He must have done his third year at Nancy, since he made his profession at the noviciate there on 15 Aug.
 1664.

 On 19 June 1665 Beschefer arrived at Quebec on Captain Le Gagneur’s ship, which likewise carried four companies of the Carignan-Salières regiment.
-His superiors immediately urged him to study the Huron language at Quebec.
-The energy with which Prouville* de Tracy undertook at that time to subdue the Iroquois gave the most turbulent members of the Five Nations, the Mohawks and the Oneidas, cause for reflection, and in the summer of 1666 an embassy from the two tribes appeared at Quebec and asked for peace talks.
-The lieutenant general then decided to send Father Beschefer, with some of the envoys, as ambassadors to the English, the new masters of New Amsterdam (New York).
+His superiors immediately urged him to study the Huron (Wendat) language at Quebec.
+The energy with which Prouville* de Tracy undertook at that time to attack the Iroquois (Haudenosaunee) made an impression on the Mohawk and the Oneida, and in the summer of 1666 they sent ambassadors to Quebec to ask for peace talks.
+The lieutenant-general then decided to send Father Beschefer and some of the envoys to the English, the new masters of New Amsterdam (New York).
 The Jesuit departed 20 July 1666, accompanied by an interpreter, Jacques de Cailhault de La Tesserie, and a donné, Charles Boquet*.
-By 28 July, however, he was back at Quebec with his whole escort: the embassy had been stopped at Trois-Rivières by the news that the Mohawks had massacred three Frenchmen and captured M. de Lerole Canchy, M. de Tracy’s cousin.
+By 28 July, however, he was back at Quebec with his whole escort: the embassy had been stopped at Trois-Rivières by the news that the Mohawk had killed three Frenchmen and captured M. de Lerole Canchy, M. de Tracy’s cousin.

-Beschefer went back to studying the Huron language.
-According to the register for 1667 he was sent in the last months of that year to spend the winter on the Îles Percées (across from Boucherville); it is more probable that he spent it at Pierre Boucher’snewly cleared farm at Boucherville.
-In 1668 Beschefer was appointed superior of the mission to the Algonkins at Cap-de-la-Madeleine; this mission post was in decline then because of the disorders arising from the trade in spirits and does not seem to have been kept up after 1670, when Beschefer left it.
-Father Jean Pierron*, another native of Champagne, was at the time in charge of the Martyrs’ mission in the Mohawk country, one of the most unrewarding of the period because of the influence which the inhabitants of Albany had on these Indians.
+Beschefer returned to studying the Huron language.
+According to the register for 1667 he was sent in the last months of that year to spend the winter away from Quebec, probably at Pierre Boucher’s new seigneury of Îles Percées, later called Boucherville.
+In 1668 Beschefer was appointed superior of the mission to the Algonquin at Cap-de-la-Madeleine; this mission post was in decline because of the disorders arising from the trade in spirits and does not seem to have been kept up after 1670, when Beschefer left it.
+Father Jean Pierron*, another native of Champagne, was at the time in charge of the Martyrs’ mission in Mohawk territory, one of the most difficult of the period because of the influence Albany’s inhabitants had on the Mohawk.
 In 1670 Pierron came to Quebec to seek help, and Beschefer was sent to aid him, along with Father François Boniface.
-During the years 1670–71, 84 persons were baptized at the mission, but 74 of these neophytes died after receiving the sacrament, most of them being children under seven years of age.
+During the years 1670–71, 84 were baptized at the mission, but 74 of these neophytes died after receiving the sacrament, most of them being children under seven years of age.

 In a letter to the provincial in Paris dated 21 Oct.
 1683 Father Beschefer, as superior, reported on the state of the missions.
 The most distant were assigned to three large districts, each with a superior responsible to Quebec.
 The Tadoussac mission covered all the basin of the Saguenay up to its source, both shores of the St Lawrence as far as its mouth, and part of the Maritimes.
-It was directed by Father François de Crespieul, who was aided by two missionaries and who followed the nomads over this territory on their hunting and trading expeditions.
-The mission to the Ottawas was run by Father Jean Enjalran, whose assistants ranged over the three lakes, Huron, Michigan, and Superior, and even at this time were going among the Sioux.
+It was directed by Father François de Crespieul, who, with two other missionaries, followed Indigenous people throughout this territory on their hunting and trading expeditions.
+The mission to the Ottawa was run by Father Jean Enjalran, whose assistants ranged over lakes Huron, Michigan, and Superior, and even spent time among certain groups of Sioux.
 The mission to the Iroquois was divided among the Five Cantons and was under the direction of Father Jean de Lamberville.
-Finally, closer to Quebec and directly dependent upon it were: the mission to the Hurons at Lorette, the mission at Sillery, where several Abenakis had just arrived seeking refuge, the mission at Sault-Saint-Louis (Caughnawaga), to which came Christians abandoning the Iroquois tribes.
-The main difficulty encountered by the missionaries was the Indians’ fondness for spirits, a fondness which the European traders, English, Dutch, or French, exploited shamelessly.
+Finally, closer and directly dependent upon Quebec: the mission to the Huron at Lorette; the mission at Sillery, where several Abenaki had just arrived seeking refuge; and the mission at Sault-Saint-Louis (Kahnawake), to which came Iroquois coverts to Christianity.
+The main difficulty encountered by the missionaries was trying to control the liquor trade, which was extensively carried out by English, Dutch, and French settlers.

 On 18 Aug.
 1686 Beschefer was replaced as superior by Father Claude Dablon and again became prefect of studies at the college, adviser to the mission, and confessor at the church.
 He was to carry out these duties until 1690.
-Two letters, all that remains of a close correspondence with M. Cabart de Villermont, are the only documents by him that we have for this period.
+Two letters (all that remains of a close correspondence with M. Cabart de Villermont) are among the few documents by him that we have for this period.
 The first, dated 19 Sept.
-1687, recounts in detail Brisay de Denonville’s expedition against the Senecas (1687) and a military exploit by Pierre Le Moyne d’Iberville in the Hudson Bay region (1686).
-The second letter, written on the 22 October following, gives information concerning Canada’s riches in natural resources, several samples of which the Jesuit sent to France.
+1687, recounts in detail Governor Brisay de Denonville’s expedition against the Seneca (1687) and a military exploit by Pierre Le Moyne d’Iberville in the Hudson Bay region (1686).
+The second letter, written on 22 October, gives information concerning Canada’s riches in natural resources, several samples of which the Jesuit sent to France.